Teenager-with-hand-up-to-camera

 You’re happy with your current strategy

-You already have a strategy that’s working to generate leads.
-Maybe this is advertising, cold calling, social media marketing, a referral scheme or something else.
+You already have a strategy that’s working well to generate leads.
+That might be advertising, cold calling, social media marketing, direct mail or a referral scheme.
 So why would you complicate things by introducing something else to the mix?

 First, since when did it hurt to have more avenues for prospects to find you and buy from you?

-Second, by not creating content, you’re not fulfilling the needs of your audience.
+Second, by not creating content, you’re not satisfying the needs of your audience.

 Blog content is a valuable resource for prospects who need information.
-The more articles you create and the more issues you cover, the more valuable that resource becomes — and not just for your prospects.
-If you’re able to solve their problems and answer their questions, you’ll be the one they trust and turn to when they need help.
+The more articles you create and the more issues you cover, the more valuable that resource becomes.
+If you’re able to solve their problems and answer their questions, you’ll be more likely to gain their trust and convert them into paying customers.

 Content takes too long to deliver results